duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 cSLAM was designed such that it is modular, scalable, and with minimum overhead on the Duckiebots.
 It is a complex system, so modular means that you will need to run quite a few Docker containers.
 On the other hand, it is easy to support and extend.
 And don't worry, we've automated the bulk of container work.
 Scalable means that it can easily be extended to large cities.
 As the system is modular, the processing can be distributed over more computers as a city grows.
 Finally, the minimum overhead means that we don't run any special code on the Duckiebots, we only expect them to publish image and odometry data.
 All the processing is offloaded to a computer.

 At the core of cSLAM is a pose graph optimization problem.
 The watchtowers observe AprilTags on the ground, on top of Duckiebots and even on traffic signs.
 They can then estimate the relative pose of these AprilTags.
 Duckiebots similarly see tags on the ground and on traffic signs and estimate relative poses.
 Duckiebots also estimate their own pose relative to their past position by using odometry data.
 All these poses, together with the times when they were observed, are combined in a graph optimization problem that is solved by a library called [g2o](https://github.com/RainerKuemmerle/g2o).
-The solution of this problem is the global positions of all the observed AprilTags, and consequently of the Duckiebots.
+The solution to this problem is the global positions of all the observed AprilTags, and consequently of the Duckiebots.

 <div figure-id="fig:architecture" figure-caption="Architecture of cSLAM.">
      <img src="cSLAM_images/architecture.png" style='width: 40em'/>